Peter-Kioko-092/Task-Manager/readme.md

 ## ⭐ My Experience as a Beginner Developer

-As a beginner, this project was both challenging and rewarding.
-At first, CSS positioning and JavaScript logic felt like separate worlds.
-However, connecting them—making a button click change a CSS class which then triggers a visual transition—felt like magic.

 The biggest takeaway was the importance of **debugging**.
 Watching the console and tracing why a function didn't run taught me to think more like a programmer: step-by-step, logical, and patient.

 --